The 9 Best DJ Controllers (Tested)

 After the great success of the first Rane 12, they have released the mark version 2 of this piece of equipment.
 This is the right thing for DJs that want to have something that looks and feels like a vinyl player but doesn't want the needle, it's all digital.
 With all the new optimizations and for the same price it's simply a steal.

 Two steps up from the Traktor Control S2 and you get this great looking and feeling beast.
 Apart from all the extra bells and whistles (and RGB).
 The controller also has a lot more features than the other controller does.
 It has a larger tempo fader which is very nice to have when you're constantly changing BPM for more accuracy.
 It also comes with the Traktor Pro 3 software.

 This is a very solid option for people who want to step up from the Traktor Control S2.
-I feel like the Traktor Control S3 doesn't do justice of its price and I think you can better choose for this wonderful Traktor Control S4 DJ controller instead.
+I feel like the Traktor Control S3 doesn't do justice to its price and I think you can better choose this wonderful Traktor Control S4 DJ controller instead.

 The top of the line in the DDJ line-up from Pioneer.
 And that's not without reason.

-When choosing the right DJ controller you also need an equally great headphone.
+When choosing the right DJ controller you also need equally great headphones.
 I have compiled a list of the best DJ headphones for you to check out.